xinwenfu/GenCyber/FieldTrips/README.md

 <img src="imgs/KubuntuKali.PNG">

+## Information collecting about Metasploitable

-6. Log into the Metasploitable Linux with the following credentials
+6. Log into the Metasploitable Linux with the following credentials.
+In real world, we can use a variety of tools such as *nmap* to find the IP address of Metasploitable.
+For simplicity, we will just log into Metasploitable and use a command to find its IP address.
    - Username: msfadmin
    - Password: msfadmin
    - Note: Click Metasploitable on the taskbar if you cannot find it

 <img src="imgs/KubuntuMetasploitable.PNG">

-7. Within the Metasploitable console, enter the command *ifconfig" and *Enter* to find the IP address of the Metasploitable VM
+7. Within the Metasploitable console, enter the command *ifconfig* and then press the *Enter* key to find the IP address of Metasploitable

 <img src="imgs/KubuntuMetasploitable-ifconfig.PNG">

-8. Within the Kali GUI (Graphical User Interface), click *Applications*, then *08 - Exploitation Tools*, and then *Armitage* to start the software *Armitage*
+8. Within the Kali GUI (Graphical User Interface), click *Applications*, then *08 - Exploitation Tools*, and then *Armitage* to start the software *Armitage*.
+We are going to use Armitage to find what networking services/applications are running on Metasploitable.

 <img src="imgs/KubuntuKali-StartArmitage.PNG">

-9. A few dialog windows show up
+9. A few dialog windows show up one by one
    - In the dialog window *Authentication is needed ...*, enter the password *kali*
    - In the dialog window "Connect...", click the "Connect" button
    - In the dialog window "Start Metasploit?", click the "Yes" button